TrackBack Stories

 86% of what we understand in phone conversations comes from the tone of voice, while only 14% comes from the actual words spoken, according to a survey by ContactPoint.

-While modern technology has provided various means of communication, the telephone still holds its ground in sales as being the most productive way to follow-up and engage with sales leads.
+While modern technology has provided various means of communication, the telephone still holds its ground in sales as being the most productive way to follow-up and engage with sales leads to maximise customer engagement.

 Using the telephone does lead to happier customers through personalised customer experience and drive more sales for dealerships.